 The Green Deal cashback scheme can give you money off insulation, double glazing or a new boiler

 If you want to make your home more energy efficient, you could qualify for a government cashback.
-The Green Deal cashback (or Green Homes cashback, if you live in Scotland) offers cashback on the costs of getting insulation, a new condensing boiler, solid wall insulartion, double glazing or draught proofing.
-Today (19th February) the government said it would increase the level of cashback to up to £4,000.
+The Green Deal cashback (or Green Homes cashback, if you live in Scotland) offers cashback on the costs of getting insulation, a new condensing boiler, double glazing or draught proofing, with up to around £1,000 on offer, depending on what you decide to buy.
 How does it work and who qualifies for it?

 If you’re looking for a mortgage broker, how do you pick a good one?